winglang/wing/README.md

     let queue = simulator.getResourceByPath("root/cloud.Queue") // as sdk.cloud.IQueueClient
     await queue.push("Wing") // will output "Hello Wing" to console
     ```
-3. You should expect the node console to output "Hello Wing"
+3. You should expect the string "Hello Wing" printed to the terminal.
 4. ***Congratulations!
 You have just written and tested your first Wing program!***

 ##### Compile your program to AWS & Terraform